top of page

 • Director: Mark Burton, Richard Starzak

-• Rated: PG (Rude Humor)
+• Rated: PG (Rude Humour)

-In the famous stop-motion animation movie Shaun the Sheep Movie released in 2015, everything seems peaceful at Mossy Bottom Farm—except for the animals’ determination to avoid work at all costs.
+In the famous stop-motion animation movie Shaun the Sheep Movie, released in 2015, everything seems peaceful at Mossy Bottom Farm—except for the animals’ determination to avoid work at all costs.

 Shaun and his mischievous friends come up with a clever plan to make their master fall asleep, but things go awry when the farmer ends up in the big city with no memory of who he is.
-Now, Shaun, Timmy the lamb, Shirley the ewe, and the rest of the gang must embark on a daring adventure to rescue him—without getting into even more trouble along the way.

 Chicken Run (2000), one of the famous stop-motion movies